YottaDB/YDBDoc/ProgGuide/internatn.rst

 where tablename is the name of the patcode table within the file pointed to by ydb_pattern_file.

 .. note::
-   YottaDB performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
-Therefore, it is safest to either always compile with the same pattern code settings as those used at runtime.
+   YottaDB performs operations on literals at compile time and the pattern codes' settings may have an impact on such operations.
+Therefore, it is safest to always compile with the same pattern code settings as those used at runtime.
 If changes to pattern codes are required at run time, "hide" any patterns used on literal expressions from the compiler (which are uncommon) using XECUTE commands or indirection.

 Within an active process, the patcode table is established using the M VIEW command and the %PATCODE utility.
 Before invoking the %PATCODE utility, you may use VIEW to load pattern definition files for YottaDB.
 The required keyword and value are: